mymindishazel/marv-docs/commands.md

 # Commands

+**WARNING:** DO NOT KICK/REINVITE MARV.
+It causes an error within the audio system that will prevent it from working at all for your server.

 **Note:** Most command parts can be shortened to one letter.
 Examples:
 - `-play [search]` → `-p [search]`
 - `-play random next` → `-p r n`